-The Global Ambassadors Program (GAP) gives international students, faculty, and scholars the opportunity to be cultural ambassadors of their countries.
+The Global Ambassadors Program (GAP) gives international students and visiting scholars at FSU the opportunity to be cultural ambassadors.
 Global Ambassadors engage in speaking opportunities throughout Tallahassee and present to community organizations, K-12 students, and FSU students.

-Global Ambassadors develop their public speaking and presentation skills in English, meet new people, and use the experience to resume their resume.
+Global Ambassadors develop their public speaking and presentation skills in English, meet new people, and use the experience on their resume.

 Become a Global Ambassador

-We encourage Florida State University's international community of students, scholars, and faculty to join the program by filling out the application online or dropping a hard copy off at the Center for Global Engagement.
+We encourage Florida State University's international community of students, scholars, and faculty to join the program by clicking apply now.
+Note, this program is intended for international students who are currently attending FSU.

 Request a Global Ambassador